-This guide covers what outsourcing actually involves, when it makes financial and operational sense, and how to execute partnerships that deliver results instead of creating new problems.
+This guide covers what outsourcing involves, when it makes financial and operational sense, how AI has changed the calculus, and how to run partnerships that deliver results instead of creating new problems.

 What is Software Development Outsourcing?